MilesMcBain/datapasta/README.md

 # Prior art

-This package is made mpossible by [mdlincon's clipr](https://github.com/mdlincoln/clipr) and [hadley's tibble](https://github.com/hadley/tibble).
+This package is made possible by [mdlincon's clipr](https://github.com/mdlincoln/clipr) and [hadley's tibble](https://github.com/hadley/tibble).
 I especially appreciate `clipr's` thoughtful approach to the clipboard on Linux, which pretty much every other R clipboard package just nope'd out on.

 # Usage
 ## tribble_paste